chipsalliance/firrtl-spec/spec.md

 ## Registers

-A register is a named stateful circuit component.
+A register is a stateful circuit component.
-Reads from a register return the current value of the element, writes are not visible until after a positive edges of the register's clock port.
+Reads from a register return the current value of the element, writes are not visible until after the next positive edge of the register's clock.

 The clock signal for a register must be of type `Clock`{.firrtl}.
 The type of a register must be a passive type (see [@sec:passive-types]) and may not be `const`{.firrtl}.